molgenis/molgenis/docs/user_documentation/guide-upload.md

 entityTypeId: The name of the entity, this only has effect for VCF files (.vcf and .vcf.gz)
 	Default value is the filename.

+packageName: The name of the package you want the imported file to be placed under.
+If package does not exist, an error will be thrown.
+Not supplying the package will place an imported file under the default package 'base'

 action: the database action to import with, options are:
 	ADD: add records, error on duplicate records
 	ADD_UPDATE_EXISTING: add, update existing records